Eagle bus

-The Eagle was a make of motor coach with a long and interesting history.
+Eagle was a make of motor coach bus.
 During a period of over four decades, some 8,000 Eagle coaches were built in four countries on two continents.
 The coaches were a common sight on American highways and were strongly associated with Continental Trailways for over three decades.

 History

 In 1954, Greyhound introduced the 40-foot-long, two-level General Motors PD 4501 Scenicruiser.
 This sent its main rival, Continental Trailways, on a hunt for a unique design of its own.
 It first contacted Flxible of Loudonville, Ohio.
 Flxible agreed to produce Continental's dream coach on condition that Continental paid all design and tooling costs up front.
 As Continental had bought the Santa Fe Trail Transportation Company (the large bus operations of the Santa Fe Railway) in 1948 and transcontinental carrier American Buslines in 1953, they were not flush with cash at the time and started looking elsewhere.
 Mack, Beck and Fitzjohn either couldn't or wouldn't build this new bus (Beck and Fitzjohn were out of business by 1958 and Mack left the bus and coach business in 1960) unless the upfront costs were paid in advance.